unixsurfer/anycast_healthchecker/README.rst

 * destination PORT

-Each unique combination of values for those four properties is called `network flow`.
+Each unique combination of values for those four properties is called network flow.
 For each different network flow a different destination server is selected so traffic is evenly balanced across all servers.
 These servers run an Internet Routing daemon in the same way as with Anycast case but with the major difference that all servers receive traffic.